brianstorti/brianstorti.github.io/_posts/2021-05-24-ultimate-guide-to-using-kubernetes-with-spinnaker.md

     us-docker.pkg.dev/spinnaker-community/docker/halyard:stable
 ```

-Here you are running a container named `halyard`, using the stable image provided by the Spinnaker team, and mounting 2 volumes: One for the directory where `halyard` stores its configuration, `~/.hal`, and another for your `.kube` directory, because Spinnaker will need to access your `kubeconfig` file.
+Here you are running a container named `halyard`, using the stable image provided by the Spinnaker team, and mounting 2 volumes: One for the directory where `halyard` stores its configurations, `~/.hal`, and another for your `.kube` directory, because Spinnaker will need to access your `kubeconfig` file.

 After the `halyard` daemon is running and you start seeing its logs, in another terminal window you can run this command to get a bash session in this container: